Hiking across the Kamnik-Savinja Alps, Slovenia

 Our 4-Day hiking tour was a challenging trek.
 If you have alpine hiking experience and proper equipment (via ferrata kit), this is definitely a hike for you.
-If you love the mountains, but aren’t thrilled about assisted climbing routes, consider hiking stage 1 and, or stage 4 of this guide as either overnights, or day hikes.
-Also check out our Triglav National Park trek in the Julian Alps.
+If you love the mountains but aren’t thrilled about assisted climbing routes, consider hiking stage 1 and, or stage 4 of this guide as day hikes.
+Also, check out our Triglav National Park trek in the Julian Alps.

 This hiking guide outlines each stage of our trek through the Kamnik-Savinja Alps.
 We’ve also included tips on how to save money, what to pack, and where to stay.

 Kamnik-Savinja 4-Day Hiking Route